Tyrese Must Fight For His Freedom In The New Trailer For ‘The System’ - NewsBreak

 The film also stars Jeremy Piven who plays the warden Lucas Fisher, Terrence Howard who plays the inmate Bones and rapper Lil Yachty who plays a deranged inmate who hosts the fight ring that Fisher is in control of.

 Tyrese produced the film alongside Bryan Lord, Petr Jakl and Joe Di Maoi.
-Martin J. Barab, Matthew Helderman, Luke Taylor, Grady Craig along with Highland Film Group’s Arianne Fraser, Delphine Perrier, JJ Caruth and Caleb Ward served as executive producers on the film.
-On top of writing The System , Dallas Jackson also directed the action thriller.
+Martin J. Barab, Matthew Helderman, Luke Taylor, and Grady Craig along with Highland Film Group’s Arianne Fraser, Delphine Perrier, JJ Caruth and Caleb Ward served as executive producers on the film.
+On top of writing The System, Dallas Jackson also directed the action thriller.

 “What an exciting and surreal production making this very important genre movie!” added Jackson.
 “Such an amazing experience with my stellar cast of Tyrese, Jeremy, and Terrence along with the perfect partner in Highland Films.
 I think The System has a chance to not only shift the culture here in the states but entertain action fans around the world!”